 The Bonnyrigg Rose Football Academy is organised into three years:

-Year 2 – Players train on Mondays 6pm to 7:30pm, improving their skills, learning basic tactics and becoming more creative.
+Year 2 – Players train on Wednesday 6:15pm to 7:15pm, improving their skills, learning basic tactics and becoming more creative.
 Matches take place on Saturday mornings for one hour, typically 10am or 11am.
-Currently this year is for players born in the year 2010.
+Currently this year is for players born in the year 2011.

-Year 3 – Year 3 players train mid-week on Wednesdays at 6pm for 90 minutes and play matches on Saturday mornings, either 10am or 11am.
+Year 3 – Year 3 players train mid-week on Monday and Thursdays at 6pm for 90 minutes and play matches on Saturday mornings, either 10am or 11am.
 Year 3 players learn more skills, more tactics and more creativity.
 This year also prepares them for playing 7 a-side matches the following year.
-Currently this year is for players born in the year 2009.
+Currently this year is for players born in the year 2010.

 After Year 3 – Players graduate from the Academy in November with their squads and coaches and go on to form Bonnyrigg Rose 7 a-aside teams.